Checklist for Making Your Website Mobile-FriendlyHow to

 Is your website as mobile-friendly as you think?
 Google's Mobile-Friendly Test can help you to determine that.
 To use the tool, simply enter the URL of your website.
 When Google processes your site, it will show you precisely how it looks to Google through the lens of mobile devices.
 You'll also see any mobile usability problems that exist.

 There are other tools you can use as well.
 The World Wide Web Consortium offers the Mobile OK checker.
 The tool provides a report with the overall ranking that uses a 0 (not mobile-friendly) to 100 (very mobile-friendly) scale.
-Here are some other tools to try as well.
+Additionally, there is a guide you can follow to get your website optimized for mobile, as well as some other tools to try as well.

 Ultimately the only sure way to know your website is mobile-friendly is to test it.
 It means testing during initial development and through maintenance and upgrades.
 If possible, test your site using as many possible devices as you can.
 Then, on each device, test the functionality of your website using every browser available.